Family Law FAQ

 Q: How much does a divorce cost?

 A: Again, it depends on the level of conflict and the complexity of the divorce.
 While no divorce is inexpensive, an experienced, efficient attorney can help you resolve your divorce in a relatively cost-effective manner.
 Family law cases generally require a retainer to be deposited into the lawyer trust account.
-These can range from $1500 to $5000 depending on the complexity of the case.
+These can range from $3500 to $6000 depending on the complexity of the case.
+If the matter is not resolved before thei initial retainer is exhausted, we will request additional funds be deposited.
 This is something to be discussed at a consultation with the attorney.